-As I understand the present WWS stance, the development and selection of ILC detectors would continue under WWS control.
+As I understand the present WWS stance, the development and selection of ILC detectors would continue under WWS control with narrowing to 2 detectors by end 2008 - a laudable goal.

-I question whether this will be effective as the concepts develop.
+Will a free-standing WWS be effective to direct the detector effort as the concepts develop?
 WWS does not have the organizational structure, funding agency mandate or clear authority needed to manage funds or manage the proposals evaluation process.